SimoneStefani/thesis-algorithms/README.md

 ## Run the experiment

-The source files with the sample data are located in the folder `source` (don't remote the `.gitkeep` file).
+The source files with the sample data are located in the folder `source` (don't remove the `.gitkeep` file).
 The program knows which file to load based on the command line arguments.

 In order to run the experiment first ensure that there is valid data in the `source` folder and then compile the Go code: